 When I was shopping for new training plates, the one thing that sealed the deal for me when I bought these (besides the low sale price) is the fact that they are a free shipping item.
 Not just for sets, but for pairs as well.
 Paying shipping on bumper plates is the worst, but getting beautiful plates on the cheap and then getting free shipping is the best.

 -More Rogue Training Bumpers, in Black!

 These are pretty much the same plate as the IWF colored training plates that I just talked about above, with the obvious difference being that they are black with colored text.
-Of course, the color of the text corresponds to the weight.
+The color of the text corresponds to the weight, of course.

 So far the black version of the 2.0 discs are only available in pounds, but I would expect kilos to be right behind these.
-The original version of the black kilogram training bumpers are still up on the Rogue site, but I personally like the 2.0 plates better so if it were me, I’d wait.
+The original version of the black kilogram training bumpers are long gone though.

 -Rogue Colored Echo Plates

 The normal black Echo bumpers are probably the most competitively priced basic bumpers out there, and now you can have them in color as well.
-Sure, the colored Echos cost more than the blacks, but when compared to other colored basic bumpers, they are still priced competitively.
+Sure, the colored Echos cost more than the blacks, but when compared to other colored basic bumpers, they are competitively priced.
 Not only that, but you can score free shipping as well.

-These are in pounds, but Rogue still matched the colors to IWF specifications (25 pound plates are green, 35 pound plates are yellow, and so forth.)
-Set sizes vary from 210 pounds to 350 pounds, and prices start at $383.
+These are in pounds, but Rogue still matched the colors to IWF specifications (25-lb plates are green, 35-lb plates are yellow, and so forth.)
+Set sizes vary from 210 to 350-lbs, and prices start at $383.
 Only sets ship free, not pairs.